Novae heat their food: mass transfer by irradiation: Mass transfer rates

 Multiple novae can erupt during both bootstrapping periods (when $\Delta r_{\rm L}$ is small such that the quiescent $\dot{m}\sim 10^{-7}\msunyr$) and dormant times (when $\Delta r_{\rm L}$ is large such that $\dot{m}\sim 10^{-10}-10^{-9}\msunyr$, as set by magnetic braking and gravitational waves).
 The higher accretion rate during bootstrapping drives novae more frequently \citep{Yaron2005,Wolf2013,Chomiuk2020}, explaining the short recurrence times of T Pyx and IM Nor ($10-100\textrm{ yr}$).
 Dormant periods last $\sim 10^3$ times longer than bootstrapping, but the nova recurrence time is also longer by a similar factor, producing roughly the same total number of novae.
-T Pyx and IM Nor represent about a third of the novae in short-period CVs in the \citet{Patterson2020} sample (shorter than about 3 h; T Pyx should be counted twice because a high $\dot{m}$ was measured after both the 1966 and 2011 eruptions, see \citealt{Patterson2017}); the ratio drops to about 10 per cent when longer period systems are included.
+T Pyx and IM Nor represent about 30 per cent of the novae in short-period CVs in the \citet{Patterson2020} sample (shorter than about 3 h); the ratio drops to about 10 per cent when longer period systems are included.
+A high $\dot{m}$ was measured for T Pyx after both the 1966 and 2011 eruptions \citep[see][]{Patterson2017}.
+It is also worth mentioning the \citet{SchaeferCollazzi2010} sample of novae that are somewhat over-luminous decades after an eruption (they included T Pyx in this class).
+While these could also potentially be explained by irradiation, their typical inferred $T_{\rm irr}\approx 8\times 10^3\textrm{ K}$ lie in a region of the parameter space where our model's predictions are much more uncertain (see Fig. \ref{fig:rates}).